StarpTech/k8s-gitops/README.md

 ## Closing words

+> The hardest thing [about running on Kubernetes] is gluing all the pieces together.
+You need to think more holistically about your systems and get a deep understanding of what you’re working with. **Chris Short**

 :checkered_flag: As you can see the variety of tools is immense.
 The biggest challenge is to find the right balance for your organization.
 The proposed solution is highly opinionated but it tries to solve common problems with new and established tools.
 I placed particular value on a solution that doesn't require server components.
 I hope this guide will help organization/startups to invest in kubernetes.
 Feel free to contact me or open an issue.

 ## Demo